joncojonathan/ginlong-wifi/README.md

 ## The output files
 Both programs produce the same output.

-The 'logfile' contains 5 values separated by spaces, as follows:-
+The `logfile` contains 5 values separated by spaces, as follows:-

 	Date  Time   Watts_now   Day_kWh   Total_kWh

 Each new entry occupies its own line, new entries are appended to the end of the file as they arrive.

-The 'webfile' contains 15 values again space delimited:-
+The `webfile` contains 15 values again space delimited:-

 	Date Time Watts_now Day_kWh Total_kWh DC_volts_1 DC_amps_1 DC_volts_2 DC_amps_2 AC_volts
 	AC_amps AC_freq kwh_yesterday kwh_month kwh_last_month inverter_temp